Multiple Backlinks, Same Domain: Is it Beneficial For SEO?

 Google takes link schemes seriously.
 According to Google, any links intended to manipulate PageRank or a site’s ranking in Google search results may be considered part of a link scheme and a violation of Google’s Webmaster Guidelines.

 With that said, if you are looking to engage in an SEO campaign, you want to make sure that backlinks to your website are natural.
 You’ll want to avoid tactics like buying links, excessive link exchanges, or large-scale article marketing with keyword-rich anchor text links because they would be considered a link scheme.
+Additionally, having too many low-quality referring domains can be perceived as link spam by Google, which may lead to penalties.

 Well, according to Ahrefs, 79% of websites that link to another website link twice or more to the same site.
 About 21% of sites link only once.